Native American History for Kids - Daily Life

 Seminole - What is the job of an animal spirit helper?
 Why did the Seminole people hang baby cradles from the rafters of their homes?
 What is a comfortable?
 Why were beads so important?
 Welcome to the Florida Everglade Seminole Native Americans in Olden Times.

-The Great Plains Native Americans
+The Great Plains Native American Daily Life

 Plains People - Why did the Plains people prefer tipis to houses?
 Name 72 things the Plains people made from buffalo.
 Why were horses called dogs?
 What were pictographs?
 Can you decode an ancient message?
 Why do the elders still speak of Clever Coyote with gratitude?